chrishantha/jfr-flame-graph/README.md

 There are helper scripts, to generate the flame graphs.

+You must extract the distribution in order to run helper scripts.

 For example:

 ```
+cd build/distributions/
+unzip jfr-flame-graph-*.zip
+cd jfr-flame-graph-*/bin
 ./create_flamegraph.sh -f /tmp/highcpu.jfr -i > flamegraph.svg
 ```
 Open the SVG file in your web browser.